bgd-labs/aave-stk-v1-5/properties.md

 - entering and exiting the safety module
 - management & accounting for safety module rewards
-- management & accounting of voting and proposition power
+- management & accounting of voting and proposition power (only is the case of stkAAVE)

 With the new iteration the StakedTokenV3 adds enhanced mechanics for slashing in the case of shortfall events.
 In the case of StakedAaveV3 it also adds a hook for managing GHO discounts.

 The new iteration will update the revision of: